d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 * broken_nix: Simple syntax error in the nix expression
 * broken_code: Build failure due to syntax error in the C source
-* breakpoint: Demo of the breakpoint to enter build sandbox
+* breakpoint: Demo of the breakpoint to enter the build sandbox

 ## Fundamentals